Department Graduate Admissions Information

 When to apply

 To ensure full consideration, apply before the application submission date.
 Letters of recommendation should be submitted before the application deadline.
-Incomplete or late applications may not be considered.
+Incomplete applications may not be considered.

 Please upload ALL documents specified below at the time of application submission.
-Additional materials provided after the online application process (by email or post) will not be considered.
+Additional materials provided after the online application process (by email or post) may or may not be considered.
 We will review your application only after the application is complete.

 - Transcripts A scanned version of the transcript from your undergraduate and any post-Bachelor institution(s).
 If admitted, you will be required to submit official transcripts by the end of your first semester at KU to avoid having a hold placed on your student account.
 Review the KU Transcript requirement for more information, especially for International Applicants who may need to provide additional documentation.